-The Board of Directors has authorized a Special Meeting of the Company's shareholders, to be held at the Company's headquarters, 1016 South 28th Street, Tacoma, Washington, on , April , 1998 at 10:00 a.m.
+The Board of Directors has authorized a Special Meeting of the Company's shareholders, to be held at the Company's headquarters, 1016 South 28th Street, Tacoma, Washington, on Thursday, May 7, 1998 at 2:00 p.m.
 (Pacific Daylight Time).